Deducteam/personoj/HACKING.md

 commit](https://github.com/gabrielhdt/lambdapi/commit/ef819fa932f39247d159fe202979cf6a44a9f516)),
 the symbol `pair` is declared opaque and the reduction involved in coercions does not use rewrite rules of opaque symbols.

+## Automated proof translation procedure

+The commit tagged 20220205 contains a set of procedures designed to prove automatically the inference steps of proofs of PVS using the tactic `why3` of Lambdapi.
+It works as follows.
+For any theory, the `proveit` program can leave traces (in particular inference steps) of the proofs in the JSON format.
+Assuming the specification of the theory has been translated, the pipeline made of all procedures can generate a Lambdapi file that calls the `why3` tactic on each inference step.

+This method is deprecated in favour of a translation inside PVS of the inference steps.
+The latter method has been started with the function `pprint-proof` in `pp-dk3.lisp`, but is not yet complete.